Welcome Film Makers

 The City’s Office of Economic Development & Tourism coordinates the permission process for those filming on location within the City’s limits.
 And though our office will assist you with connecting to City services, securing services such as insurance, police and fire protection, barricades and street shut down will be the responsibility of the applicant.

 - A completed filming request application form is required for any filming activity taking place within Lynchburg’s city limits, whether on public or private property.

 - For filming entirely contained on private property you need to fill out the top portion of the form, click “Private Property”, then sign the bottom of the form.
 This is to inform the Lynchburg Police Department and Emergency Services in case of neighbor complaints.

 - Applications must be submitted to OEDT at least 30 days prior to the intended commencement of filming activities.
 This period may be shortened if, at the discretion of the OEDT, the desired filming activities are limited in scope or location, and the application can be processed within a shorter time period.

-- A permit shall not be required for news coverage of contemporaneous events.
+- Permission is not be required for news coverage of contemporaneous events.

 - If you are filming in a residential district the hours of operation are limited to 7:00 a.m. to 9:00 p.m. due to the City of Lynchburg Noise Ordinance.

 - If you film project involves the use of city owned parking spaces/facilities or the interruption of traffic flow, please view these Addendum Guidelines before continuing.